thomasWeise/aitoa/book/structure/globalOptima/README.md

 Unfortunately, our example problems are amongst this kind of problem.
 (We also already know that even small instances of the JSSP can have millions or billions of possible candidate solutions, see [@tbl:jsspSolutionSpaceTable].)

-So what can we do?
+So what can we do to solve such problems?
 The exponential time requirement occurs if we make *guarantees* about the solution quality, especially about its optimality, over all possible scenarios.

-What we can do is that we can trade-in the *guarantee* of finding the globally optimal solution for lower runtime requirements.[^npruntimeother]
+What we can do, therefore, is that we can trade-in the *guarantee* of finding the globally optimal solution for lower runtime requirements.
 We can use algorithms from which we hope that they find a good *approximation* of the optimum, i.e., a solution which is very good with respect to the objective function, but which do not *guarantee* that their result will be the best possible solution.
 We may sometimes be lucky and even find the optimum, while in other cases, we may get a solution which is close enough.
 And we will get this within acceptable time limits.

-[^npruntimeother]: Another choice would be to drop the "over all possible scenarios" aspect, by developing algorithms for specific, simpler versions of the optimization problem.
-Solving a JSSP where all sub-jobs have the same time requirement, for instance, may be much easier.
+It should be noted that it sometimes also makes sense to critically analyze if we really need to solve the general version of the problem.
+For example, for the JSSP there exists a simple and fast algorithm that can find the optimal schedules for problem instances with exactly&nbsp;$\jsspMachines=2$ machines *and* if all&nbsp;$\jsspJobs$ jobs need to be processed by the two machines in exactly the same order&nbsp;[@J1954OTATSPSWSTI].
+If our application always falls into a special case of the problem, we may be lucky to find an efficient way to always solve it to optimality.
+Otherwise, developing a good (meta-)heuristic algorithm which cannot provide guaranteed optimality is a good choice.

 ### Bounds of the Objective Function